 - 2 millionth Eagle Scout, Anthony Thomas 2009

 Key Dates per NationalCalendar.com

-I am just sad to see the way the Boy Scouts is moving.
+I am just sad to see the way the Boy Scouts has been changing over the years.

 Previously Published.
 Last updated or republished February 6, 2020.